AguaClara/UASB/summer2018report.md

 ```

 ### Biogas Capture System

 ## Fabrication manual
-The team started to write a fabrication manual this summer that will document the total fabrication process so later teams can recreate the UASB system.
-This working document can be found in our Github repository.
+The team started to write a fabrication manual this summer that will document the different ideas to